Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 a little bit funky: you will have to set a different bitrate for stereo and multichannel files.
 The recommended bitrate is 160 kbps for 2.0 channels and 320 kbps for 5.1.
-`--vbr` sets the encoding mode to Variable Bitrate, while `--ignorelength` does the same thing as in `qaac`.

-Encoding stream piped from `ffmpeg` works the same as for previous encoders—just replace the input filename with a hyphen:
+Encoding audio piped from `ffmpeg` works the same as for previous encoders—just replace the input filename with a hyphen:

 ```sh
 ffmpeg -i "input.dtshd" -c:a pcm_s24le -f wav - | opusenc --vbr --bitrate 160 --ignorelength - "output.opus"